Goodwill (initial calculations)

 NET ASSETS = ASSETS - LIABILITIES - Next, Let's plug in the assets.

-PURCHASE PRICE = $1 - Since the purchase price is greater than the net assets, we do have goodwill.
+PURCHASE PRICE = $71 - Since the purchase price is not greater than the net assets, we don't have goodwill.